 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Since these bars get so much of their flavor from the lime juice, try to use freshly-squeeze juice if at all possible.
+Since these bars get so much of their flavor from the lime juice, try to use freshly-squeezed juice if at all possible.
 Bottled juice just doesn’t compare in flavor and intensity!

 - For the Toasted Coconut Crust:

 - 8 ounces unsalted butter (at room temperature)